 Hollywood’s Fort Knox is Iron Mountain.
 Its latest restored treasure: Bee Gees footage

-Today, the Los Angeles Times published a story by Entertainment writer Stephen Battaglio featuring the importance of archive services and the work our Iron Mountain Media and Archive Services team does for our clients - preserving cultural history that might otherwise be lost forever, titled “Hollywood’s Fort Knox is Iron Mountain.
+Today, the Los Angeles Times published a story by Entertainment writer Stephen Battaglio featuring the importance of archive services and the work our Iron Mountain Media and Archival Services team does for our clients - preserving cultural history that might otherwise be lost forever, titled “Hollywood’s Fort Knox is Iron Mountain.
 Its latest restored treasure: Bee Gees footage.”

-The article also features the new Bee Gees documentary, “The Bee Gees: How Can You Mend a Broken Heart” that airs Saturday Dec 12 2020 on HBO, as an example of a timely project that the Iron Mountain Media and Archive Services team supported.
+The article also features the new Bee Gees documentary, “The Bee Gees: How Can You Mend a Broken Heart” that airs Saturday Dec 12 2020 on HBO, as an example of a timely project that the Iron Mountain Media and Archival Services team supported.
 According to the documentary’s producer, Aly Parker, “I’ve worked with other [archive] houses, and they’re all great.
 But Iron Mountain probably has the most capabilities.
 If you’ve got something weird, you take it to them.”

 Yes, please!